Back to Blog

 This doesn’t change what you can claim - it changes what each claim is worth.

-If you’re thinking about selling a property and want to lock in the current 50% CGT discount, the relevant date is typically the contract date, not the settlement date.
+If you’re thinking about selling a property and want to use the current 50% CGT discount, the relevant date is typically the contract date, not the settlement date.
 Talk to your accountant about timing if this applies to you.
+Our capital gains tax calculator can give you a quick estimate under current rules.

 • Collected all rental income statements from your property manager